 At NPSC, we believe that prison should be a last resort rather than a first option.

-Our staff has been featured on MSNBC®, ABC News, The Wall Street Journal, The Abrams Report®, Larry King Live, Fox News, Forbes Radio, Canadian Broadcasting Company and we have been extensively quoted and interviewed in Forbes, Newsweek, People Magazine, Chicago Sun-Times and The Washington Post, The Associated Press, The New York Times, The Times (of London), The Los Angeles Times, The Chicago Tribune, The Denver Post as well as numerous other national and international print and electronic media outlets.
+Our staff has been featured on MSNBC®, ABC News, The Wall Street Journal, The Abrams Report®, Larry King Live, Fox News, Forbes Radio, Inside Edition, Sheppard Smith Show, Canadian Broadcasting Company and we have been extensively quoted and interviewed in The Wall Street Journal, New York Times, Forbes, Newsweek, People Magazine, Chicago Sun-Times and The Washington Post, The Associated Press, The New York Times, The Times (of London), The Los Angeles Times, The Chicago Tribune, The Denver Post as well as numerous other national and international print and electronic media outlets.

 At NPSC, we do everything in our power to minimize the amount of time someone must spend in federal or state prison.
 Since January 12, 2005 when the United States Supreme Court ruled the United States Sentencing Guidelines to be advisory rather than mandatory, there are a multitude of personal and offense characteristics that can be considered by the courts in imposing a sentence.
 Indeed, on November 30, 2009 the US Supreme Court held that a defendant has a constitutional right and counsel has an constitutional obligation to investigate mitigating circumstances and factors for sentencing.
 We investigate, research and analyze every possible mitigating factor and available alternative to incarceration including avoiding the imposition of so-called mandatory minimums.
 We focus on offense and offender characteristics to insure that an individual rather than simply “another defendant” is sentenced.
 Below are a few of the services that we offer: